 Tutorials and instructions for tutorials are mandatory.
 The terms of tutorials and instructions for tutorials are published together with the schedule of lectures.
 Student performs tutorials in groups, which are determined in advance.
-The list of groups will be to announced on the website of the Faculty of Medicine on the site of Physiology and will be valid for all subjects of the second year.
+The list of groups will be to announced will be published in the online classroom and will be valid for all subjects of the second year.
 When a student is unable to perform a tutorial in his own group because of illness or other justifiable reason, he can do it with another group, but only after prior arrangement with the teaching assistant.
 In each semester, a student can perform one exercise, at which he was not present for justifiable reasons, during the repetitive exercises.
 A student who is unreasonably absent from the tutorial cannot replace the tutorial.
 The tutorial is done when the following conditions are accomplished: standby, active participation, skills acquired, and passed protocol.